Sybil Morrison: Peace Pledge Union

 Morrison was also active with the Howard League for Penal Reform and the National Peace Council.
 She was a vice-president of the Fellowship Party, a small British political party that attracted many peace activists.

 She was a close friend of the leading peace activists Donald Soper and Fenner Brockway and the pacifist actress Sybil Thorndike; they each referred to "the other Sybil".
 She was a lesbian who was once described as "the most famous dyke in London".
 For the last few years of her life, she shared a house with Myrtle Solomon, who was the general secretary of the Peace Pledge Union and later the chair of WRI.
 In the 1930s, she had a relationship with another suffragist, Dorothy Evans, which was considered shocking at the time.

 Other people with whom Morrison worked included Vera Brittain, Alex Comfort, Laurence Housman, Hugh Brock and Kathleen Lonsdale and many other leading individuals in radical politics during much of the 20th century.
 Even towards the end of her life, she took an active interest in politics and turned up at the beginning of a march against the Falklands War.

+Oral History

+Brian Harrison recorded an oral history interview with Morrison, in April 1975, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+In this Morrison recalled her childhood and family relationships as well as her involvement with the WSPU, Six Point Group and Peace Pledge Union, and her prison experience.
+She also talked about many others involved in the suffrage campaign, including Emmeline Pankhurst, Dorothy Evans, Grace Roe, Teresa Billington-Greig, and Monica Whately.

+Publications

+From 1938 until 1964, Morrison was a columnist in nearly 800 editions of the weekly Peace News, the official publication of the PPU.
+In 1954, she published Security Through Disarmament, a response to the foreign policy of 'Peace Through Strength', which she said often leads to war.
+In 1955, she published More Plain Words on War: Eight Reprinted Articles from Peace News, an anthology of some notable works on war.
+In 1962, she published I Renounce War: The Story of the Peace Pledge Union, a history of the organization.